-All data were analyzed using a similar linear model structure with elevation (high or low) and presence of the 1947 fire (yes or no) as categorical fixed factors.
-The interaction between elevation and presence of the 1947 fire was also included in each model.
-In total, 27 models were fit with the following dependent variables: tree height (m), canopy spread (m), DBH (cm), mean distance between neighbors (m), foliar carbon (C, %), foliar nitrogen (N, %), foliar C/N (unitless), foliar δ13C (‰), foliar δ15N (‰), foliar calcium (Ca2+ %), foliar phosphorus (P, %), foliar potassium (K+, %), foliar magnesium (Mg2+, %), foliar aluminum (Al+, ppm), foliar zinc (Zn, ppm), soil C (%), soil N (%), soil C/N (unitless) and soil water retention (%).
-Tree height, canopy spread, DBH, foliar P, foliar K+, foliar Zn and soil C/N were log transformed to meet model assumptions of normality and heterogeneity of variances.
+All data were analyzed using a similar mixed effects model structure with elevation as a continuous fixed factor and presence of the 1947 fire (yes or no) as a categorical fixed factor.
+The interaction between elevation and presence of the 1947 fire was also included in each model and site was included as a random factor.
+In total, 26 models were fit with the following dependent variables: slope (°), tree height (m), canopy spread (m), DBH (cm), mean distance between neighbors (m), foliar carbon (C, %), foliar nitrogen (N, %), foliar C/N (unitless), foliar δ13C (‰), foliar δ15N (‰), foliar calcium (Ca2+ %), foliar phosphorus (P, %), foliar potassium (K+, %), foliar magnesium (Mg2+, %), foliar aluminum (Al+, ppm), foliar zinc (Zn, ppm), soil C (%), soil N (%), soil C/N (unitless), soil calcium (Ca2+ %), soil phosphorus (P, %), soil potassium (K+, %), soil magnesium (Mg2+, %), soil aluminum (Al+, ppm), soil zinc (Zn, ppm), and soil water retention (%).
+Tree height, canopy spread, DBH, foliar P, foliar K+, foliar Zn, soil P, soil Al+, soil Zn, and soil C/N were log transformed to meet model assumptions of normality and heterogeneity of variances.
 Soil water retention was arcsin square root transformed to meet model assumptions.
-All linear models were fit using the ‘lm’ function in R (R Core Team 2020)(R Core Team 2019).
-Significance tests for each fixed factor was performed using the ‘anova’ function in R (R Core Team 2020)(R Core Team 2019).
-Post-hoc Tukey’s tests were done to examine significant interactions between elevation and the presence of the 1947 fire using the ‘emmeans’ package in R (Lenth 2020)(Lenth and Lenth 2018).
-Because aspect data is circular in nature, we analyzed aspect data using a Watson’s Two-Sample Test of Homogeneity as implemented in the R package ‘circular’ (Agostinelli and Lund 2017)(Agostinelli and Lund 2017).
+All linear models were fit using the ‘lm’ function in R (R Core Team 2020).
+Significance tests for each fixed factor was performed using the ‘Anova’ function in R (R Core Team 2020).
+Post-hoc comparisons of means and slopes were done using Tukey’s HSD tests at 95% confidence using the ‘emmeans’ package in R (Lenth 2020).
+Because aspect data is circular in nature, we analyzed aspect data using a Watson’s Two-Sample Test of Homogeneity as implemented in the R package ‘circular’ (Agostinelli and Lund 2017).
 Specifically, one-to-one comparisons were done between each site in all six possible combinations.
-All analyses were performed with R version 3.5.1 (R Core Team 2019(R Core Team 2020)).
+All analyses were performed with R version 3.6.3 (R Core Team 2020).

 RESULTS

-Aspect
+Topographical Features

-Watson’s two sample t-tests indicated that the aspects of all sites differed with respect to one another except for the two sites that experienced the 1947 fire (Gorham cliffs and South Cadillac Trail), which had similar aspects (Fig. 3 and Tab.
+Watson’s two sample t-tests indicated that the aspects of all sites differed with respect to one another except for the two sites that experienced the 1947 fire (Gorham cliffs and South Cadillac Trail), which had similar aspects (Fig. 4 and Tab.
 2).
+Slope was not significantly different between high and low elevation sites or between sites with different fire history (Tab.
+7).

+Soil Nutrients and Water Retention

+Soil C concentrations were greater at lower elevations (P < 0.05), with no difference due to fire history (P < 0.05, Fig. 5A and Tab.
+3).
+Soil N did not vary between sites (P > 0.05, Tab.
+3).
+Soil C/N was 15% lower at high elevation sites (P < 0.05, Fig. 5B and Tab.
+3), but we found no significant difference in C/N due to fire history (P > 0.05 in both cases).
+There was no impact of either elevation or fire history on soil water retention (SWR; P < 0.01, Tab.
+3).
+Soil Ca (Fig. 6A), soil K+ (Fig. 6B), and soil P (Fig 6C) were all higher at low elevations (Tab.
+4).
+Soil Al+ (Fig. 6D) and soil Zn (Fig. 6E) both had significant relationship with the interaction between elevation and fire history (Tab.
+4).
+Both soil Al+ and Zn had a positive relationship with elevation in sites with no fire history and a negative relationship in sites with a history of fire (Fig. 6D and Fig 6E).

+Foliar Traits